Responsible travel starts with awareness and education.

-During 2021, the Kootenay Rockies Tourism (KRT) team has been working on a series of videos to promote responsible travel and provide education on the context and values of our region in order for visitors to connect meaningfully, be compelled to learn more and be respectful and responsible travellers.
+During 2021, the Kootenay Rockies Tourism team worked on a series of videos to promote responsible travel and provide education on the context and values of our region in order for visitors to connect meaningfully, be compelled to learn more and be respectful and responsible travellers.
 The video series is made up of 5 short clips and one highlight video.
-A social media campaign will be launched in January 2022 featuring the thematic video clips.
+A social media campaign launched in January 2022 featuring the thematic video clips.

 We are pleased to share our highlight video:

-The Visitor Code of Conduct infographic was developed in an effort to compile and summarize the various aspects of responsible travel that are relevant to our tourism region.
+The Visitor Code of Conduct infographics were developed in an effort to compile and summarize the various aspects of responsible travel that are relevant to our tourism region.

 It is based on official sources and provincial, national and international standards and resources through collaboration with lead organizations such as: